shivashrut/Copy_Number_Variation/README.md

 ## Running
 CNVEM requires two input files, a bam file after sort and a reference folder, the folder contains the reference sequence for each chromosome of the bam file.

-Note: at present, the method only supports single chromosome samples The whole genomes can be detected by batch file
+Note: At present, the method only supports single-chromosome samples.
+The whole genomes can be detected by batch file.

-### runnig command
+### Runnig command
-python CNVEM.py [reference] [bamfile] [binSize] [chrom]
+python3 CNVEM.py [reference] [bamfile] [binSize] [output] [chrom]

 [reference]: the reference folder path